Ask the JLIC Couple

 Are you wondering why we read the 'haftorah' on Shabbat?
 Don't know what bracha to say on tomato juice?

 If you've got a question, why not have it answered?
 You are invited to submit your questions about halacha, Jewish philosophy, minhagim, or anything else about Judaism that that you've been wondering about, using the comment box below.
-Questions will be submitted to Education Coordinator Daniel Kasdan, and forwarded to and answered by Rabbi Kaplowitz.
+Questions will be submitted to the Pardos, with a time permitting response.
 Questions will then be posted up here with the answers.
-(If you have a halachic question that needs an immediate answer please send question directly to Rabbi Kaplowitz)
+(If you have a halachic question that needs an immediate answer please send question directly to Rabbi Pardo)